The DNRF’s Objective

 Funding decisions are based on three core values:

 - Excellence – We strive for excellence in every aspect of the research endeavor.

 - Transparency – We strive for transparency in the assessment and selection processes.

 - Risk-taking – We acknowledge that groundbreaking research requires taking risks.

 How do we support our grantees?

 Grant support is based on three core values:

-- Freedom – we strive to provide grantees with freedom and flexibility.
+- Freedom – We strive to provide freedom and flexibility to grantees.

 - Trust – We strive to support our grantees and trust in them.